mcboyd-bu/Website/docs/labs/lab0.rst

 Instructions
 =====================

-Please follow the instructions in the :ref:`build_guide`.
+Please follow the instructions in the :ref:`build_guide` to assemble your car.

+Afterwards, please follow the :ref:`software_setup` instructions to install and configure the car's operating system.